cdk8s-team/cdk8s/docs/plus/pod.md

 This will allow the `web` pod to connect to the `redis` port on port 6379, and will allow the `redis` pod to accept connections from the `web` pod on port 6379.
+Note that the port is not specified in the `allowTo` invocation, it is automatically extracted from the `redis` pod definition.

 ### Allow From